satansdeer/satansdeer.github.com/content/legacy-posts/architecture-literacy-for-vibe-coders/index.md

 image: contact-sheet.jpg
 ---

-If you are building with AI coding tools, architecture is not optional.
+Architecture is not optional when you are building with AI coding tools.

 You can get to an MVP with prompts and persistence.
 Moving past the MVP requires enough architectural literacy to understand what the system is becoming, where it is hard to reason about, and which parts are starting to fight back.